bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 ---

-## 2. Semantics.Queries – capability to handle semantic queries
+## 2. Semantics.Linq – capability to handle semantic queries

-`VGR.Semantics.Queries` exists to provide the **ability to handle semantic queries** over the Domain.
+`VGR.Semantics.Linq` exists to provide the **ability to handle semantic queries** over the Domain.

 It: